shankarkarki/udacity_machine_learning_nano_degree/README.md

 # Machine Learning Deployment using AWS SageMaker

 The mini-projects and the project are read and practice thoroughly  as a part of Machine Learning Engineer Nanodegree by Udacity.
-Marvelous environment and Code was developed by the Udacity team and ***is not my original work***.
+Marvelous AWS Console Environment and Code was developed by the Udacity team and ***is not my original work***.

 This repository contains code and associated files for deploying a **IMDB** Sentiment Analysis ,.................... using AWS SageMaker.